evanbliu/speech-api/ondevice/explainer.md

 #### `SpeechRecognitionMode` Enum

-- **"ondevice-preferred"**: Use on-device speech recognition if available.
+- **"on-device-preferred"**: Use on-device speech recognition if available.
 If not, fall back to cloud-based speech recognition.
-- **"ondevice-only"**: Only use on-device speech recognition.
+- **"on-device-only"**: Only use on-device speech recognition.
 If it's unavailable, throw an error.
 - **"cloud-only"**: Only use cloud-based speech recognition, bypassing on-device options entirely.

 #### Example Usage